CruelMoney/cude-animations/README.md

 animation.start()
 ```

-The start() method returns a Promise that is resolved when the animation is finished.
+The start() method returns a Promise that is resolved once the animation is finished.
 This can be used to easily create chained animations.

 Example of chained animation:
 ```js